smillerc/CurvilinearGrids.jl/README.md

 J^{-1} = \det [\textbf{J}^{-1}]
 $$

+These matrices can be accessed by calling `J = jacobian_matrix(mesh, I::CartesianIndex)`.
+The inverse can be found via `inv(J)`.
+Note that the inverse metrics found this way _will not_ be conservative and may introduce errors into your discretization.
+This is why the inverse metrics are stored in `mesh.metrics`.

 ## Using metrics in a PDE discretization

 Curvilinear transformations are often used to simulate PDEs like the heat equation or the Euler equations for fluid flow.
 A *vastly* simplified example is shown below, where the divergence of the flux ($\nabla \cdot q$) is found for a 1D rectlinear grid.
 A good description of metrics and PDE discretization is in Chapter 3 of [*Huang, W. & Russell, R. D. Adaptive Moving Mesh Methods*](https://link.springer.com/book/10.1007/978-1-4419-7916-2).